dpjanes/homestar-samsung-smart-tv/README.md

 <img src="https://raw.githubusercontent.com/dpjanes/iotdb-homestar/master/docs/HomeStar.png" align="right" />

+# About

 This [Module](https://homestar.io/about/things) allows you to control your Samsung Smart TV devices from IOTDB and Home☆Star.

-## Notes

 Note that "Samsung Smart TV" is basically just a name.
 It's not really that Smart, and not all Samsung Smart TVs will work with this because reasons.